yiisoft/db/docs/en/schema/cache.md

 ## Manual cache configuration

-Before you continue any further, make sure you install yii cache package via composer, using `composer require yiisoft/cache`.
+Make sure you have [yiisoft/cache](https://github.com/yiisoft/cache) installed via Composer using `composer require yiisoft/cache`.

 This configuration is suitable if you want to use a different cache driver for caching schema.